Concordium/concordium-client/README.md

 - `identity`
   - Commands for viewing information about identity providers and anonymity revokers.
 - `raw`
-  - Commands that return raw JSON.
+  - Commands that correspond directly to the node's API.
 Most of these commands have non-raw alternatives which are more polished and thus should be preferred.

 ### Concepts and configuration